jordi-petit/ap2-moogle-2018/README.md

 This part already defines a `load(filename)` function that reads a database stored in file `filename` using `pickle` and returns it.

+### In short:

+You have to:

+- Implement the `authors()` function (that's easy!!!)
+- Decide which data structure will represent your database
+- Implement the `crawler()` function
+- Implement the `answer()` function
+- (Also, write a `README.md` file with the documentation of your work)

+In order to do this, you possibly want to define types, auxiliary functions...

 ## The utility module